rigopulido/RepositorioDemo/Datalayers.md

-> Datalayers support loading and displaying data from any JSON-based object/collection regardless of structure
+> Support loading and displaying data from any JSON-based object/collection

 ### L.DataLayer

 > Display data values using L.RegularPolygonMarker instances.
+To override the default marker behavior, use the getMarker option or inherit from DataLayer and override _getMarker.
 In thematic mapping, this class displays data using proportional symbols.
 >
 > *NOTE:  If the location features are lines/polygons (e.g. GeoJSON), this class will use the centroid of each line/polygon to place each marker.
 When dealing with line/polygon features, you must include a reference to the [JavaScript Topology Suite (JSTS) JS files](https://github.com/bjornharrtell/jsts/tree/master/lib).
 These files are used to calculate centroids.
 If these files are not included, the DataLayer class will fallback to using the center of the bounds of the layer's geometry.*